JOHN S. ALLEN

 2001 Assisted Massachusetts Governor's Highway Safety Bureau in development of materials on bicycling safety.

-1995- Conducting ongoing study of bicycle use on the island of Martha's Vineyard.
+1995- Gathered research on bicycle use on the island of Martha's Vineyard.

 1995 Technical consultant employed by the Massachusetts Bicycle Coalition to conduct a statewide bicycle facilities inventory under contract to the Massachusetts Executive Office of Transportation.
 Principal author of inventory report.